OLLI at Southern Miss

 There are only 125 Osher Lifelong Learning Institutes in the United States.
 In Mississippi, OLLI programming is available exclusively at Southern Miss, in Hattiesburg and Long Beach.

 The platform Zoom provides us an opportunity to learn and socialize together online, whether in Hattiesburg, on the Mississippi Gulf Coast or anywhere in the world, as long as the Internet is accessible.
 It allows us to participate in courses with peers from both campuses and most anywhere, no driving required.

 It is a user-friendly program, and instructions on downloading it are available in the short, straightforward video available here: ZOOM with OLLI!
 If you need assistance or practice on ZOOM, please call us.

 Learning is for Life!

 OLLI offers classes that meet the needs and schedules of active adults.
-We divide the Fall and Spring semesters into two five-week terms and offer a six-week term in the Summer, with no classes the week of July 4th.
-Fall terms begin in September and October.
-The Spring terms begin in February and March.
-The Summer term runs during June and July.
+We typically divide the Fall and Spring semesters into two five-week terms and offer a six-week term in the Summer, with no classes the week of July 4th.
+Fall terms typically begin in September and October.
+The Spring terms typically begin in February and March.
+The Summer term typically runs during June and July.
 During each term we offer three different formats of learning experiences: classes, seminars, and field trips.
 All Hattiesburg classes and seminars are held at the Peck House or Asbury Annex (unless otherwise indicated).
 Gulf Park classes are held in Lloyd Hall, unless otherwise indicated.

 The Bernard Osher Foundation was founded by Bernard Osher in 1977.
 Through the foundation, his philanthropy has benefited a wide range of educational, cultural and other nonprofit organizations across the United States.
 Currently, the foundation provides support to four distinct programs: